syedtakbar/Google-Books-Search/README.md

 # How to use

-Users of the app can search for books by keyword(s) with an option to filter their search by author name.
+Users of the app can search for books by title .

-Once books are rendered to the page, clicking the *Save* button will add them to the Favorites page, notifying the user.
+Once books are rendered to the page, clicking the *Save* button will add them to the Library page, notifying the user.

-On the Favorites page, clicking *Remove* for a book will remove it from this page as well as the Mongo database.
+On the Library page, clicking *Remove* for a book will remove it from this page as well as the Mongo database.

 ### Live site